Payne Graves is a current high school student in MS and he is dedicated to informing the world about current social and political issues.

 Australia's National Firearms Agreement

 Many gun control advocates in the U.S. look at Australia and the "success" Australians have had with their gun laws.
 Australia has not experienced a mass shooting since passing the National Firearms Agreement (NFA) in 1996.
-This bill banned all sales and importations of semi-automatic and automatic rifles, required all people to provide a good reason for buying a weapon before allowing a them to make a purchase, and also established a twenty-eight day waiting period for the sale of firearms.
+This bill banned all sales and importations of semi-automatic and automatic rifles, required all people to provide a good reason for buying a weapon before allowing them to make a purchase, and also established a twenty-eight-day waiting period for the sale of firearms.
 Since the passing of this bill, homicide rates in Australia have dramatically decreased.
 According to Crime Statistics Australia, only .3 incidents per 100,000 people involve guns.

 However, it should be noted that Australia only has a population of about 24.3 million as of 2016.
 Compared to the U.S., Australia's population is minuscule.
 The U.S. currently has a population of about 323.1 million people.
 So if we do the math, if the U.S. experienced the same homicide rate as Australia, the homicide rate would be 3.9 homicides per 100,000 people.
 This would not be a huge decrease from the current U.S. homicide rate (according to the FBI).
-Statistics suggest that having a NFA of our own will not have huge impact on our homicide rate.
+Statistics suggest that having a NFA of our own will not have a huge impact on our homicide rate.
 This proves that it would be ineffective in America.
 So, does gun control work in Australia?
-Yes, but due to major population differences it is hard to use Australia as a comparison for the U.S.
+Yes, but due to major population differences, it is hard to use Australia as a comparison for the U.S.

 Germany's Gun Laws

 German gun control is described by the U.S. Library of Congress as "one of the most stringent in Europe."
 Germans do not have the fundamental right to own a gun and that legal barrier allows Germany's government to pass gun control laws easily.
 One of the first gun laws passed in Germany was the Firearms and Ammunition Act of 1928.
-This law came into effect during the Hitler regime when German politicians wanted to demilitarize the private militias left over from WWI.
+This law came into effect during the Hitler regime when German politicians wanted to demilitarize the private militias leftover from WWI.
 Many pro-gun activists in the U.S. use Germany as a good point of argument about what gun control can do to a country and its people.
 The Germans have passed and abolished multiple gun acts throughout the years, but the most recent one was passed in 2003.
 It introduced much stricter gun laws, and made it more difficult than ever to own and purchase a gun.
 Could this work for the U.S.?

 Well, Germany's homicide rate was at .8 incidents per 100,000 people with a population of 82.67 million.
 If applied to the U.S. this would make the homicide rate 2.4 per 100,000 people, which is pretty low compared to the U.S.'s current rate of 6.8 per 100,000.